Azure-Samples/azure-sql-db-openai/README.md

 )
 ```

 thanks to columnstore, even on small SKU, the performance can be pretty fast, well within the sub-second goal.
+If you need to use other distance metric, you can find here a description of how to implement the most common one in pure T-SQL: [How to calculate common vectors distances in T-SQL](distance-calculations-in-tsql.md)

 ## Encapsulating logic to retrieve embeddings